-10.6 Menu: System
+10.9 Menu: System

-In this submenu system specific parameters can be configured.
+In this submenu system specific parameters can be configured:

-With Set time zone the time zone displayed on the front panel display can be configured (see below).

-With Restart NTP you can stop the currently running NTP daemon and restart it afterwards.

-The command Reboot time server reboots the Linux operating system - the build-in reference clock will not be restarted.

-When Reset to factory defaults is called, all system parameters will be reset to initial values.
+With Set Time Zone the time zone displayed on the front panel display can be configured (see below).
+With Restart Menu you can stop and restart the currently running NTP daemon or you can reboot the Linux operating system.
+When Factory Defaults is called, all system parameters will be reset to initial values.
 However the parameters of each network interface do not change.

-10.6.1 Menu: Set time zone
+10.9.1 Set time zone

 The time zone of the time that is shown on the front panel display can be set up here.
 The internal time zone of the timeserver and the time of NTP will always be UTC.
 These parameters will not affect the serial output lines and the timecode (IRIG) outputs.
-These parameters have to be configured in another menu - (Reference Time->Setup Outputs).
+These parameters have to be configured in another menu (Reference Time->Setup Outputs)

-This menu lets the user enter the names of the local time zone with daylight saving disabled and enabled, together with the zones ́ time offsets from UTC.
+This menu lets the user enter the names of the local time zone with daylight saving disabled and enabled, together with the zones $\dot{}$ time offsets from UTC.
+The left part of the display shows the zone and offset if daylight saving is off whereas the right part shows name and offset if daylight saving is on.
 These parameters are used to convert UTC to local time, e.g. MEZ = UTC + 1h and MESZ = UTC + 2h for central Europe.
-The range of date daylight saving comes in effect can be entered using the next two pages of the setup menu.
+The range of date daylight saving comes in effect can be entered using the next two topics of the setup menu.

+These two topics let the user enter the range of date for daylight saving to be in effect.
+Concerning parameter input both topics are handled identically, so they are described together in this chapter.
 Beginning and ending of daylight saving may either be defined by exact dates for a single year or using an algorithm which allows the receiver to re-compute the effective dates year by year.
 The figures below show how to enter parameters in both cases.
-If the number of the year is displayed as wildcards ( ́\ ́), a day-of-week must be specified.
+If the number of the year is displayed as wildcards (''), a day-of-week must be specified.
 Then, starting from the configured date, daylight saving changes the first day which matches the configured day-of-week.
-In the figure below October 25th, 2008 is a Saturday, so the next Sunday is October 26th, 2008.
+In the figure below March 25, 1996 is a Saturday, so the next Sunday is March 31, 1996.